-While it may not look like it, yes, penguins DO have knees which sometimes are hidden within their short legs and covered by feathers.
-Speaking of feathers, penguins also have feathers which are densely packed in order to keep the penguin warm and waterproof in freezing cold water and cold environments.
+While it may not look like it, yes, penguins DO have knees that sometimes are hidden within their short legs and covered by feathers.
+Speaking of feathers, penguins also have feathers that are densely packed in order to keep the penguin warm and waterproof in freezing cold water and cold environments.

 But first, let’s get one thing straight, do penguins have knees?
 The answer is yes!

 The emu is renowned for its military prowess as it defeated the Australians in the Great Emu War, which is a genuine event in 1932 when the Australian government wanted to cull the emu population and failed.
 One of the most famous extinct flightless bird is the dodo, which was on the Galapagos Island and made famous by Charles Darwin.
 It went extinct because it was on an island without any predators and when it encountered humans, it failed to protect itself.

 Among most birds and animals, the penguin stands as one of the more popular creatures.
 They were in many different movies, television shows, and other areas of the media to ingrain themselves in the human mind.
 But, what is a penguin and how does it compare to other birds.

 Penguins are represented by the taxonomic order Sphenisciformes, which are aquatic and flightless birds.
 Researchers estimate that there are 17 to 20 species of penguin and majority of them live in the southern hemisphere.
 The only exception to that is a species of penguin that lives north of the equator at the Galapagos Islands.

 Even though we generally associate penguins with the icy cold of Antarctica, only a few species actually live there as many do not thrive in such cold temperatures.
 Some are found in temperate or even tropical environments.
 As humans began exploring penguin habitats, they found that penguins had little to no fear of humans.
 This is probably because they did not have any predators on land and did not associate humans with anything underneath the sea.